 Certified Clinical Perfusionists are responsible for informing the National Office of the American Board of Cardiovascular Perfusion of their current address.
 The CCP should update the Online Filing System with the address change and notifying the National Office.

-Continuing education units are categorized according to type of educational activity.
+Continuing Education Units (CEUs) are categorized according to type of educational activity.
 The following is a description of the various continuing education categories.

-Category I – Accredited Perfusion Meetings and Other Perfusion Related Activity.
+Category I – Approved Perfusion Meetings and Other Perfusion Related Activity.

 Perfusion meetings are those programs and seminars in which a minimum of 75% of the contact hours consists of perfusion or relevant cardiac surgery related material.
 Only those events approved by the ABCP will qualify for Category I CEUs.
 Examples include:

-Category II – Non-Accredited Perfusion Meetings and Other Medical Meetings.
+Category II – Non-Approved Perfusion Meetings and Other Medical Meetings.

 - International, national, regional, and state perfusion meetings;

 - Real-time interactive webinars attached to approved Category I meetings;

 - Authors listed in a publication of perfusion related material (book chapter or paper in a professional journal) Society newsletters and correspondences are not included;

 - Presentation at an international, national, regional or state perfusion meeting associated with an approved Category I meeting;

 - Participation in the ABCP Knowledge Base Survey;